Eucalyptus albens

-Eucalyptus albens, known as the white box, is a common tree of the western slopes and plains of New South Wales and adjacent areas in Queensland and Victoria.
+Eucalyptus albens, known as the white box, is a common tree in Australia.
+It is found on the western slopes and plains of New South Wales and adjacent areas in Queensland and Victoria.
 It has rough, fibrous bark on the base of its trunk and smooth, white bark above.
 The leaves are lance-shaped and groups of seven spindle-shaped flower buds are arranged in leaf axils or on the ends of the branches.
 White flowers are mostly present between August and February and the fruit are barrel-shaped to urn-shaped.

 Description

 Eucalyptus albens is a tree that grows to a height of 15–25 m high with a straight trunk for about half its total height and a branched, spreading crown.
 Its trunk may reach 0.5 m diameter at breast height and has rough, fibrous, pale grey, sometimes tessellated bark to the base of its larger branches.
 The bark higher up is smooth and white and is shed annually in short ribbons.
 The leaves on young plants are arranged alternately, egg-shaped to almost round, bluish grey, 90-150 mm long, 60-115 mm wide and have a petiole.
 Adult leaves are lance-shaped, dull greyish green and paler on one side, 100-160 mm long and 17-30 mm wide with a petiole 15-22 mm long.
 The flower buds are arranged on a branching inflorescence, each branch with groups of seven buds.
 The peduncle is flattened or angular and 10-18 mm long, each flower on a cylindrical pedicel up to 5 mm long.
 The buds are spindle-shaped to more or less cylindrical, 10-18 mm long and 4-7 mm wide with the operculum cone-shaped and about as long as the floral cup.
 The flowers are white and appear in the autumn from March to May.
 The fruit are urn-shaped to barrel-shaped, 6-14 mm long and 5-10 mm wide.